myamiri/Credit-Card-Fraud-Detection/README.md

 # Data

-the datasets contains transactions made by credit cards in September 2013 by European cardholders.
+The datasets contains transactions made by credit cards in September 2013 by European cardholders.
 This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.

 It contains only numerical input variables which are the result of a PCA transformation.
 Features V1, V2, ...
 V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.

 # Modeling

-we will implement "Random Under Sampling" which basically consists of removing data in order to have a more balanced dataset and thus avoiding our models to overfitting.
+I will implement "Random Under Sampling" which basically consists of removing data in order to have a more balanced dataset and thus avoiding our models to overfitting.

 Steps:
 The first thing we have to do is determine how imbalanced is our class (use "value_counts()" on the class column to determine the amount for each label)